Homily (Reflection) for Second Sunday of Easter (Divine Mercy Sunday) (23rd April, 2017) on the Gospel and the celebration

 Remember that God had called us through the prophet Isaiah using similar words: “Come now, let us reason together, says the LORD: though your sins are like scarlet, they shall be as white as snow; though they are red like crimson, they shall become like wool” (Is 1:18).

 However, Jesus warns that those who look for mercy must be first merciful themselves, cf. Diary 742.
 Similarly, we read in the gospel according to Matthew: “Blessed are the merciful, for they shall obtain mercy” (Matt 5:7).
 So, approach the throne of grace today for mercy.
-Remember those who need your mercy as you stretch out your hand for mercy this year of Mercy.
+Remember those who need mercy as you wait for mercy that is divine.

 Bible Reading: Lev 5:5-13; Is 1:2-20; Ps 32; Matt 28:16-20; 1Jn 1:5-10; Jas 5:13-20.